mEpiLab/rawmilk_supplementary/README.md

 The data necessary for the total bacterial count model and pathogen survey simulation are located in the data folder.

+## Total Bacterial Counts versus other covariates

+The generalised linear mixed model for fitting TBC to other covariates, and computation of $R^2$ values is available in the tbc_vs_other_variables.R script in the tbc_vs_other_variables folder.

 ## Total Bacterial Counts

 The model for total bacterial counts are fitted to the data using the MCMC algorithm